sanlil/CS3245-patent-retrieval/README.txt

 search.py       			Reads the dictionary file into memory, formats and solves queries with the information in the postings file
-VectorSpaceModel.py 		class containing implementation for applying VSM PseudoRelevanceFeedback.py  class containing implementation for applying PRF IPC.py 						class containing implementation for applying IPC
+VectorSpaceModel.py 		class containing implementation for applying VSM PseudoRelevanceFeedback.py  class containing implementation for applying PRF IPC.py 						class containing implementation for using the IPC text_processing.py 			Includes general functionality for applying case-folding, stemming and stopping

 TEXT FILES
 dictionary.txt  The dictionary
 postings.txt    The postings list patent_info.txt information extracted from patent corpus structured by patent ID
-				- used for better search results

 README.txt      Information about the submission (this file)

 == Allocation of work ==

-discusstion and conception  A0135280M, A0135622M, A0134784X
+discussion and conception  			A0135280M, A0135622M, A0134784X
+basic indexing 						A0135280M, A0135622M
-index.py 					A0135280M, A0135622M
+basic searching 					A0135280M, A0135622M
-search.py 					A0135280M, A0135622M, A0134784X
-VectorSpaceModel.py 		A0135280M - main parts of the code produced in precvious assignment by A0135280M, A0135622M
+debug prints of results				A0134784X vector space model  				A0135280M - main parts of the code produced in precvious assignment by A0135280M, A0135622M pseudo relevance feedback 			A0135280M positional index/phrasal queries 	A0134784X
-PseudoRelevanceFeedback.py  A0135280M
-IPC.py 						A0134784X (deep research and implementation)
-Latent Semantic Analysis	A0135622M (research) README.txt 					A0135622M
+IPC 								A0134784X (deep research and implementation) Latent Semantic Analysis			A0135622M (research) README.txt 							A0135622M

 == Statement of individual work ==